Changelog

 Performance

-Section titled “Performance”- Data tables now recompute only when something they depend on changed (their source, parameters, input cells, or any cell those transitively read), and at most once per recalculation, instead of unconditionally on every recalculation.
-Tables whose source closure contains a dynamic reference (
+Section titled “Performance”- Data tables now recompute only when something they depend on changed (source formula, parameters, input cells, or any cell those transitively read), and at most once per recalculation, instead of on every recalculation.
+This holds even for a dynamic source reference (

 performance.now()only when ametricsCallbackis set, removing a small per-call cost from the common no-metrics path (including hot inner loops).
 Behaviour is unchanged when metrics are enabled.